ISISComputingGroup/ibex_user_manual/Python-3.md

 ``C:\Instrument\Settings\config\[MACHINE_NAME]\Python\inst.py``.

-No further changes are required in this case - all new functions added to `inst.py` will be available in the `inst` module after doing `reload(inst)` in the python scripting console.
+No further changes are required in this case - all new functions added to `inst.py` will be available in the `inst` module after doing `import importlib;importlib.reload(inst)` in the python scripting console.

 **For instruments with multi-file ``inst`` modules**, your instrument scripts are still in the same location as before, which is: